 Nadine is a practicing designer and urbanist, and co-founder of Public Works Studio.
 She researches socio-spatial phenomena through multidisciplinary methods; including mapping, imagery and film as both processes of investigation and representation.
 As part of her research on urban displacement, she authored “Evicting Sovereignty: Lebanon’s Housing Tenants from Citizens to Obstacles”, and co-directed “Beyhum Street: Mapping Place Narratives”.
 Nadine is also a graphic design instructor at the Lebanese University.

 Tala graduated with a Master’s degree in Architecture from the Lebanese University, Faculty of Architecture and Fine Arts Branch II (2017), and received Academic excellence certificates and Scholarships from The Hariri Foundation for Sustainable Human Development and the Lebanese American University.
-She joined Public Works Studio in 2017, and was involved in studying the master plans of 15 Lebanese regions, advocating for participatory approaches in planning.
-She also coordinated the international competition “Beyond cement”.
+Her work focuses on land and housing issues in Lebanon, and includes studying and analyzing master plans of different Lebanese regions, monitoring planning institutions practices, and advocating for participatory approaches in planning and reconstruction.

 Jana is an architect and urban researcher.
 She completed her MA in Architecture at the Faculty of Architecture and Fine Arts of the Lebanese University and has been working on projects covering the topics of national urban planning practices, housing policies and displacement, urban transformation, and history.
-Jana has been a part of Public Works Studio since 2017.
-She is also the creator of Beirut Architecture Tours that explores the urban planning history of Beirut.
+Jana is also the creator of Beirut Architecture Tours that explores the urban planning history of Beirut.

 Ramy is a practicing Architect, holding a Bachelor in Architecture from BAU.
 His work focuses on human centered urban environments, urban mobility, data visualization, computational design, and advanced construction methods.
 He’s interested in community engagement in the design process, especially the stories each person/object tells, and how these shape a certain environment.
 He is currently a caseworker in the Housing Monitor project with Public Works.